zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

         await project_client.agents.delete_agent(expenses_agent.id)
     ```

-1. Review that the completed code for your agent,using the comments to help you understand what each block of code does, and then save your code changes (**CTRL+S**).
+1. Review that the completed code for your agent, using the comments to help you understand what each block of code does, and then save your code changes (**CTRL+S**).

 ### Sign into Azure and run the app